nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ## Requirements

-You need a Vonage App ID and private key, which you can obtain by logging into your [Vonage Video API account](https://ui.idp.vonage.com/ui/auth/login).
+You need a Vonage App Id and private key, which you can obtain by logging into your [Vonage Video API account](https://ui.idp.vonage.com/ui/auth/login).

 The  Node SDK requires Node.js 6 or higher.
 It may work on older versions but they are no longer tested.